rotanov/fefu-mmorpg-protocol/README.md

 uploaded map to be invalid (e.g. malformed map array or wrong cell value) then the request MUST be responded with `badMap`.
 Innermost values of `map` key are those found in [Dictionary](#get-dictionary).

+Minimal size of map is 1x1.
+Empty map is `badMap`.

 ### Request